-A key policy and technical issue for the multiple discharger variance was determining the Highest Attainable Condition, or the desired goal for the variance.
-The sources covered under the variance contribute approximately 1% of the total load of mercury to the Willamette Basin.
-DEQ is proposing a Highest Attainable Condition that requires each discharger covered under the variance to maintain current optimized treatment while implementing a mercury minimization program with specific elements that are listed in the variance.
-This approach is consistent with EPA guidance on the methylmercury criterion, which indicates preference for source control over treatment for mercury, so that mercury isn’t reintroduced to the environment through disposal of biosolids.
-Moreover, data from Oregon and other states that source reduction decreases mercury levels in effluent over time.
+A key policy and technical issue for the Willamette Mercury MDV was determining the Highest Attainable Condition, or the goal for the variance.
+The permitted sources covered under the variance contribute approximately 1% of the total load of mercury to the Willamette Basin.
+DEQ is proposing a Highest Attainable Condition that requires each discharger to maintain and operate their current treatment system well, and implement a mercury minimization program that includes the specific elements listed in the variance, as appropriate.
+This approach is consistent with EPA guidance on implementing the methylmercury criterion, which indicates preference for source control over treatment for mercury, so that mercury isn’t reintroduced to the environment through disposal of biosolids.
+Moreover, data from Oregon and other states show that source reduction decreases mercury levels in effluent over time.

-Another key policy issue for the MDV is how DEQ defines the level currently achievable, or what each discharger can achieve in their effluent with current treatment.
+Another key policy and technical issue for the MDV was how DEQ defines the level currently achievable, or the mercury concentration each discharger can achieve in their effluent with currently installed treatment technology.
 The LCA will serve as the basis for effluent limits when the variance is implemented into permits.
-Mercury levels can vary in effluent.
-The level currently achievable is designed to acknowledge this variability.
+Mercury levels can vary in both the influent and the effluent.
+Therefore, the procedure to derive the level currently achievable for each facility is designed to account for this variability.

 Another key policy issue is the duration of the variance.
-DEQ is proposing that the variance will last 20 years.
-In order to justify this term, DEQ must show that the human health criterion for methylmercury cannot be achieved during the proposed term.
+DEQ proposes that the variance last 20 years.
+In order to justify this term, DEQ shows that the human health criterion for methylmercury cannot be achieved during the proposed term.
 Based on information developed during the recent TMDL update, the waters of the Willamette Basin will not achieve levels needed to meet the fish-tissue based criterion in the next 20 years, or likely even longer.
-In order to ensure that the variance will result in reductions from point sources, DEQ is required to re-evaluate the requirements of the variance every five years and submit that re-evaluation to EPA to ensure that the variance remains the applicable water quality standard for the purpose of NPDES permits.
+In order to ensure that the variance will result in mercury reductions from point sources, DEQ will re-evaluate the requirements of the variance every five years.
+DEQ must submit the re-evaluation to EPA to ensure that the variance remains the applicable water quality standard for the purpose of NPDES permits.

 Affected parties